microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraPolicy.md

 This command removes the specified policy from Microsoft Entra ID.

+- `-Id` - specifies the ID of the policy you want to remove.
+In this example, `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` represents the ID of the Policy.

 ## Parameters

 ### -Id

-The Id of the policy you want to remove.
+The ID of the policy you want to remove.

 ```yaml
 Type: System.String